dashbitco/broadway/guides/examples/Amazon SQS.md

 ## Getting Started

-In order to use Broadway with SQS, we basically need to:
+In order to use Broadway with SQS, we need to:

   1. Create a SQS queue (or use an existing one)
   1. Configure our Elixir project to use Broadway